 The maximum that can be claimed is:

 |24 hour subsistence rate||

 |10 hour subsistence rate||

 Please note that the type of per diem you can claim depends upon the type of accommodation you stayed in.
-With effect from July 2009, hotel accommodation will be reimbursed on a receipts basis.
 If you stay as a guest of a private individual or a company, a maximum of 10% of the subsistence rate may be claimed.
 If you stay in a flat with laundry and or cooking facilities a maximum of 80% of the subsistence rate may be claimed for the first seven days of your visit, followed by a maximum of 50% for subsequent days.

 Please note that per diems are not available for all countries/cities, so the accompanying tables should be checked for availability before claiming a per diem.
 The rates shown are the maximum permitted - departments are free to set their own rates below these maxima if the relevant budgets cannot meet the full allowance.

 If you intend to hire a car you are advised to claim for your trip on the basis of receipts and not claim a per diem as well.
 This is because the per diem rate includes travel and you cannot, therefore, claim for both car hire and a per diem.

 Expenditure in locations where there is not a per diem, and foreign visits which have genuinely higher costs than those allowed for in the per diem rates will be reimbursed on a receipts basis.
 Members of staff are expected to exercise reasonable restraint when incurring expenses on overseas business on behalf of the University.
 When claiming on a receipts basis, full documentary evidence of the expenditure must be supplied.
 Provided these expectations are met, full reimbursement of expenditure necessarily incurred on the University's behalf will usually be made.